 It’s been amazing to see how playing with our offer and how we present it can make such a dramatic change in the sales results we’re seeing.

-And yes, it did take a little more technical know-how to set up a 21 day trial with a payment processed further down the line, but it’s been well worth the additional steps.
+And yes, it did take a little more technical know-how to set up a 21 day trial period with a payment processed further down the line, but it’s been well worth the additional steps.

 So my recommendation for you is to think about how you currently present your offerings… Would there be a more enticing way to give people a taste of what you’ve created for them?